zgrimshell/zgrimshell.github.io/posts/merry-christmas.md

 .. type: text
 -->

-Today it is Christmas here (Serbs are majority Orthodox and so are my family).
+Today it is Christmas here (Serbs are majority Orthodox and so is my family).
 While I am not religious, it has a great tradition here and probably the only day when majority of family gathers on one place.

 I also today remember my Debian family and want to express love to it.
 I will try this year to dedicate much more time to Debian and hope I keep this pace going on for many years (lifetime?) to come.